Model.PageBodyTags

 • What the benefit of attending this lab visit would be to the applicants career.

-Applications are considered seven times a year, the deadlines for which are:
+Applications are considered six times a year, the deadlines for which are:

 • 1 January for visits after 1 February